vdbrink/vdbrink.github.io/zigbee/index.md

 <img src="images/zigbee2mqtt.png" alt="Zigbee2MQTT" height="150px" style="margin-left:15px;float:right"/></a>
-Zigbee2MQTT is the application which retrieves the data from the coordinator and convert the data to a json format and push that data to a MQTT topic.
+Zigbee2MQTT is the application which retrieves the data from the coordinator and convert the data to a JSON format and push that data to a MQTT topic.

 You can also send data to sensors on their topic to define settings or update the current status.